‘Dying Light 2’ has a 5-year plan to give players exactly what they want

 Techland continued to update the original “Dying Light” for six and a half years after its release.
 In preparation for the sequel, “Dying Light 2,” which released on Feb.
 4, the studio already announced a five-year promise to add to the new game’s zombie bashing and parkour.

 The first time around, Techland didn’t plan to keep publishing regular updates.
 But, by doing so, the studio steadily grew the game’s fan base; Techland sold more copies of “Dying Light” in its fifth year than in its fourth, Smektała said.
 To date, the game has sold more than 18 million copies.
-Now, they’re attempting to recreate the original’s commercial success.
+Now, they’re attempting to re-create the original’s commercial success.

 “If we add new content to the game and if we add it in the way we did it with the first game … we are able to keep the sales steady for a very long period of time,” Smektała said.
 “We just see that, if we do that, then you can find new customers and broaden the base of customers, of community.”

-Techland’s five-year road map is yet another iteration of the gaming industry’s live-service model — in which developers promise to build on games for years after the titles releases.
+Techland’s five-year road map is yet another iteration of the gaming industry’s live-service model — in which developers promise to build on games for years after the titles’ releases.
 The updates keep the wheel turning, Smektała said.
 Fans come back to play and, in turn, invite their friends to join them.

 It’s been more than a month since “Dying Light 2” first released.
-Smektała said Techland have been collecting feedback from fans — what he calls “a trove of treasure” — for the development team to figure out where to take the game next.
+Smektała said Techland has been collecting feedback from fans — what he calls “a trove of treasure” — for the development team to figure out where to take the game next.
 The studio has already released a patch to the sequel that will, among other things, dial up the brutality in the game.
 The update makes it more likely that, for example, when swinging a weapon, a player might chop a limb clean off the zombie they’re fighting.
 It’s exactly the type of thing players have been asking for, Smektała said.

 “It was just a matter of increasing the probability,” Smektała said.
 “So, this was simple.”